wickedmotion/chime-app/sounds/README.md

 - end-sound.wav // personal vistory sound
 - long-start-sound.wav // preferably to use a longer sound

+HAVE FUN!!!
+Stay Focussed, Call up your motivation by audio and visual cues.

+Kind regards, wickedmotion

-When you do not replace these sounds with the right naming you get these errors in the console (Inspector in browser):
+Note* When you do not replace these sounds with the right naming you get these errors in the console (Inspector in browser):

 Announcing sound setting: The current sound setting is now simple.
 GET file:///D:/Downloads_2024/Chime%20App/sounds/simple-bleep.mp3 net::ERR_FILE_NOT_FOUNDUnderstand this error